Capitals vs. Golden Knights: Your guide to the 2018 Stanley Cup Final

 Game 1 Monday, May 28 – Golden Knights 6, Capitals 4

-Game 3 Saturday, June 2 – Golden Knights at Capitals, 8 p.m.
-ET (NBCSN)
+Game 3 Saturday, June 2 – Capitals 3, Golden Knights 1 (Capitals lead series 2-1)

 Game 4 Monday, June 4 – Golden Knights at Capitals, 8 p.m.
 ET (NBC)